joefutrelle/VAMPS_API_Interaction/README.md

 * Open the notebook `using_VAMPS_API_for_MVCO_datasets.ipynb`
 * Make sure the right conda environment is selected as the kernel by selecting "Change kernel" on the "Kernel" menu, and select `conda env:vamps_api`
 * Follow further instructions in the notebook

+**API Functions**

+* Get all metadata for a project.
+* Search for metadata by name (returns a project list)
+* Search for projects in a geographic location (returns a project list)
+* Search for projects by name or substring (returns a project list)
+* Get project information (owner, public_status, title, description)
+* Get images (The same as on the visualization page from the GUI)
+    Including: distance_heatmap, piecharts, barcharts, counts_table, metadata_table
+      alpha_diversity_table, dendrogram, frequency_heatmap

 ### Get Dataset IDs:
 > You might want dataset_ids if you want an image or data comprising